vincentbernat/dashkiosk-android/README.md

 # Compilation

-This project uses Gradle.
-To compile, just use:
+As a prerequisite, download the [Android SDK][], unpack it and ensure `bin/android` is somewhere on your `PATH`.
+Then, to compile, just use:

     ./gradlew assemble